scbao/pysonic/README.md

 # Requirements

 - Python 3.6+
+- Git Large File Storage (LFS)
 - Package dependencies (numpy, scipy, ...) are installed automatically upon installation of the package.

 # Installation

 - Open a terminal.

-- Install [git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) if not already done
+- Install [git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) if not already done.
+This step is crucial as it ensures that lookup tables will be downloaded when you clone the repository.

 - Activate a Python3 environment if needed, e.g. on the tnesrv5 machine: